 Think about it: the air that we breathe, the surfaces that we touch or the water that we drink, all have these microscopic travellers.
 On a normal day, this is something that we might don’t think about.
 If someone coughs in their hand and then reaches out to greet you, then you might be more receptive to how germs travel from host to host.
 But what about those everyday things that we do that might be harnessing the health risks of everyday microbes?

-Breaking down the personality of the scientist.
+How does the personality of the scientist affect their

 As the new year rolls in and celebrations pass, we begin to wonder what lies ahead.
 For some of us this unexplored year brings excitement as well as insecurities that we might not be willing to admit.
 For most of us, however, we are in sync to the yearly rhythm of life, and neither look forward to the new year nor welcome it with fear.
 We welcome it as we would welcome any other day; with a gratefulness of being alive.
 The value of the individual is so often disregarded in our ever so growing population.
 To tackle the problems of the world we form collaborations and networks including a little something of each individual personality, bringing forth diversity in both intellectual and emotional intelligence, and create a much stronger force to solve complex problems.
 But we mustn’t challenge the importance and power of the individual.
 After all, what motivates us, as individuals, to pursue these projects can be a combination of selfishness and aspiration to make a difference to a world that needs much of it.